srl-labs/containerlab/docs/manual/topo-def-file.md

 #### Links

-Although it is totally fine to define a node without any links (like in [this lab](../lab-examples/single-srl.md)) most of the time we interconnect the nodes to make datapaths.
-One of containerlab purposes is to make the interconnection of nodes simple.
+Although it is absolutely fine to define a node without any links (like in [this lab](../lab-examples/single-srl.md)), we usually interconnect the nodes to make topologies.
+One of containerlab purposes is to make the interconnection of the nodes simple.

-Links are defined under the `topology.links` container in the topology file.
-For their definition two general formats exist.
-That is a brief and a more expressive form, with the latter allowing for a more distinct setup of the certain link attributes.
+Links are defined under the `topology.links` section of the topology file.
+Containerlab understands two formats of link definition - brief and extended.
+A brief form of a link definition compresses link parameters in a single string and provide a quick way to define a link at the cost of link features available.
+A more expressive extended form exposes all link features, but requires more typing if done manually.
+The extended format is perfect for machine-generated link topologies.

-##### Brief link format
+##### Brief format

 The brief version looks as follows.